What Is A Certified Surgical Technologist?

 At Central Oklahoma College we can prepare you for an exciting and rewarding career as a Surgical Technologist, thanks to our 50-week surg tech program, comprised of 1250 hours of training in total.

 You will receive training in all aspects of the role, including anatomy, medical terminology, aseptic technique, creating a sterile field, and providing pre, intra and post-operative care for patients.

 Upon successful completion of this comprehensive course graduates will be prepared to take the Surgical Technologist (CST) Examination – the exam costs are included in your tuition fees.

+We also have a medical assistant program available.
 Contact one of our enrollment representatives today for further information.